16 Popular Word Games for Seniors to Enjoy (2022)

 1. Words in Words

 Boggle is a two-player game with no maximum.
-This word game uses 16 letter cubes, a cube grid with a dome on top, and a 3-minute timer, which should all be included with your game.
+This word game uses 16 letter cubes, a cube grid with a dome on top, and a 3-minute timer, which should all come with your game.
 In this game, the highest point total wins.
 The game’s objective is to create words from the randomly sorted letters in the grid by fitting them together.
 Boggle’s rules state that words with a longer length have a higher point value.

 4. Big Letter Bananagrams